spedas/pyspedas/docs/source/geopack.rst

 will be ignored, and the parameters will be derived from data loaded from various data sources: Kyoto WDC for Kp/iopt values, OMNIweb for solar wind parameters, or directly from K. Tysganenko's web site for certain models and parameters.

-The modeled B vectors are returned as tplot variables in GSM coordinates, with units of nT.
+The modeled B vectors are returned as tplot variables in units of nT.
+By default, they will be returned in the GSM coordinate system, but this can be changed via the coord_out keyword parameter.

 Managing model parameters
 =========================